What It Is and What to Expect

 We don’t stop there, though.
-In order to better describe what is going on, we try to figure out whether a child is having difficulty with receptive language semantics or receptive language syntax.
-Semantics involves language meaning, or vocabulary.
-If a child is having difficulty understanding what certain words mean, they have difficulty with semantics.
-For example, if you tell a child to go get his coat and he brings back his shoes, you might assume he has difficulty understanding the word, “coat”.
-This indicates a difficulty with receptive vocabulary or semantics.
+We determine whether a child struggles with receptive language semantics or syntax to describe better what is happening.
+Semantics involves language meaning or vocabulary.
+If a child has difficulty understanding what certain words mean, they struggle with semantics.
+For example, if you tell a child to go get their coat, and they bring back their shoes, you might assume they have difficulty understanding the word “coat.”
+This indicates a problem with receptive vocabulary or semantics.
 Syntax, on the other hand, involves sentence length and grammar.
-A child might understand a wide variety of words, but have difficulty following directions when those words are put into longer, more complex sentences.
-This indicates difficulty with syntax.
+A child might understand a wide variety of words but have difficulty following directions when those words are put into longer, more complex sentences.
+This indicates a problem with syntax.

 Of course, children aren’t born with the ability to understand language.
-Their receptive language skills unfold over time as they grow and experience the world around them.
+Instead, their receptive language skills unfold over time as they grow and experience the world around them.

-By 3 to 6 months,, children will start to turn their eyes or head toward the sound of a voice and will respond to different tones of voice differently – at this age, you'll notice your little one start to cry if he senses tension in the air.
-He’ll also begin to understand what you mean when you say, “no," although he won't always listen!
+By 3 to 6 months, children will start to turn their eyes or head toward the sound of a voice and respond to different tones of voice differently – at this age, you'll notice your little one start to cry if they sense the tension in the air.
+They'll also understand what you mean when you say "no," although they won't always listen!

-At nine months, most children understand a few very routine and oft-spoken words such as "bottle," "mommy," "daddy” and "bye-bye."
+At nine months, most children understand a few common and oft-spoken words such as "bottle," "mommy," "daddy," and "bye-bye."
 At this age, your baby will also start looking at you when you call him by name.

 By one year, children already understand up to fifty spoken words.
-At this age, your little one will be able to follow simple familiar directions.
-You'll also notice that he understands your simple questions.
-For example, he may respond by walking or crawling to his high chair when you ask “do you want to eat?
+At this age, your little one can follow simple, familiar directions.
+You'll also notice that they understand simple questions.
+For example, they may respond by walking or crawling to their high chair when you ask, "do you want to eat?

-By 18 months, your toddler will point out objects and pictures that you name.
-He’ll also be able to show you simple body parts, and will begin to understand the meaning of action words.
+By 18 months, your toddler will point out objects and pictures you name.
+They'll also be able to show you simple body parts and will begin to understand the meaning of action words.

-By 2 years old, your child will be able to follow more than one direction at a time, such as when you tell him to "get your cup and give it to me.”
-He’ll also start learning new words very quickly, sometimes after hearing each word only one time!
+By 2 years old, your child can follow multiple directions, such as when you tell them to "get your cup and give it to me."
+They'll also start learning new words quickly, sometimes after hearing each word only once!

-At 3 years old your child will understand a variety of questions, including those beginning with "where," "what," "who," and "why.”
-He’ll also show you that he comprehends concept words, such as color, position, size, and number.
-For example, he’ll be able to show you the big cup or give you the yellow car.
+At 3 years old, your child will understand a variety of questions, including those beginning with "where," "what," "who," and "why."
+They'll also show you they comprehend concept words like color, position, size, and number.
+So, for example, they can show you the big cup or give you the yellow car.

-At 4 years old, children start to understand "when" and "how" questions and will begin to identify basic shapes such as triangle, circle, and square.
-At this age, your child will be able to follow more complex directions with two different adjectives in a row, such as "give me the big, blue bowl.”
-He’ll also be able to listen to stories and answer simple questions about them.
+At 4 years old, children start to understand "when" and "how" questions and will begin to identify basic shapes such as triangles, circles, and squares.
+At this age, your child can follow more complex directions with two different adjectives in a row, such as "give me the big, blue bowl."
+They'll also be able to listen to stories and answer simple questions about them.

-By 5 years old, your child should be able to understand the vast majority of what is said to him.
-He’ll be able to talk about his feelings, will understand time words like before and after, and will answer questions about a story that was just read to him.
-You'll be amazed at his ability to understand and participate in basic conversations about his day.
+By 5 years old, your child should understand most of what is said to them.
+They'll be able to talk about their feelings, understand time words like before and after, and answer questions about a story just read to them.
+You'll be amazed at their ability to understand and participate in basic conversations about their day.